Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The GCGR antibody is directed against the distal end of the carboxyl-terminal tail of mouse, rat and human GCGR.
-It can be used to detect total GCGR receptors in Western blots independent of phosphorylation.
-The GCGR antibody can also be...
+The non-phospho-CCR5 receptor antibody is directed against the distal end of the carboxyl-terminal tail of human CCR5.
+It can be used to detect total CCR5 receptors in Western blots independent of phosphorylation.
+The CCR5 antibody can...

 375.00 € *